danieldelcore/mega-interview-guide/README.md

 **Think about your 2-5 years career aspirations:** You will be asked to talk about your interest and your strengths as an engineer.

-**Prepare 1-2 questions to ask your interviewer:** There is 5 minutes at the end of the interview for this.
+**Prepare 1-2 questions to ask your interviewer:** There is generally 5 minutes at the end of a typical interview for this.

 # Resources